-Our standard wall has a U-value 0f 0.20 and more than meets the requirements of building control.
-If You want to go beyond that our two wall upgrade options offer 0.15 and 0.13.
+Our standard wall has a U-value 0f 0.15 and more than meets the requirements of building control.
+If You want to go beyond that we’re always willing to discuss bespoke options.

 When designing our Timber Frames, we have ensured minimal additional labour is required on site.
 Many of our competitors have taken the route of additional cavities to increase efficiency, but these systems take away valuable floor space and are costly to install in terms of time and money.